15.4 C

 $ find / -size +100M

-The above command will list out all the files you have over the 100 MB mark inside your / directory.
-You can change 100M with other file sizes for getting your desired result.
+The above command lists all your files over the 100 MB mark inside your / directory.
+You can change 100M with other file sizes to get your desired result.

 40. Find Files Between 50MB to 100MB